How to Sell a House As-Is in Ohio

 How much will you make from an as-is home sale?

 There is no simple equation for calculating how much you’ll net from an as-is sale.
-If you list on the market with an agent, you’ll need to account for the cost of agent commissions (around 3% on average) and other closing costs, such as title fees and taxes, but are likely to field higher offers from buyers and see more competition for the home.
+If you list on the market with an agent, you’ll need to account for the cost of agent commissions (around 3% on average) and other closing costs, such as title fees and taxes, but you’re likely to field higher offers from buyers and see more competition for the home.

-Lynn reminds us that all houses in Ohio are technically sold as-is and the pricing will depend on the house’s condition, size, location, amenities, and so on.
+Lynn reminds us that all houses in Ohio are technically sold as-is, and the pricing will depend on the house’s condition, size, location, amenities, and so on.

 Different types of investors and house buying companies also offer varying amounts for homes, largely dependent on their exit strategy.
 While fix and flip investors usually pay around 70% of the home’s after-repair value, buy-and-hold investors who plan to rent out your property may be able to pay more.